tjblair/VidmeNotes/Command-Line/09 - Command-Line - Editing images in the command line/README.txt

 * Make sure to "sudo chmod +x image-edit"

-* If you want an unfinished and proabably broken (I really use it) batch editing version, you can find it here: https://github.com/TheOuterLinux/climenu/blob/master/batch-image-edit
+* If you want an unfinished and proabably broken (I don't really use it) batch editing version, you can find it here: https://github.com/TheOuterLinux/climenu/blob/master/batch-image-edit
 * The image-edit script inside https://github.com/TheOuterLinux/climenu/blob/master/image-edit is not the same as the one in this directory.